omnissa-blog/omnissa-blog.github.io/_posts/2025-06-02-proactive-bug-hunting-and-error-monitoring-with-sentry.md

 ---
 layout: post
 title:  "Proactive Bug Hunting and Error Monitoring with Sentry"
-date:   2025-05-30
+date:   2025-06-02
 categories: [Error Monitoring, Software Development]
 author: parrellad
-image: assets/images/error_monitoring_main_image_front_page.webp
+image: assets/images/posts/2025/error_monitoring_main_image_front_page.webp
-featured: true
+featured: false
 ---
 We don’t live in a perfect world, and software is no exception to that.
 Testing can’t always catch everything or anticipate every potential failure with third-party dependencies or services.
 Code reviewers and the engineers who wrote the code are susceptible to fatigue and human error.
 It is simply a fact that bugs and other errors are going to happen at some point.